void-the-dev/mnemonic-private-key-extractor/README.md

 If you are stuck with an sparrow wallet that had a 24-word seed phrase or a passphrase and cannot migrate to an ordinal-supported wallet, this is for you.

+You can also use this to share access to only one account of your wallet.

 ## How to use

 You can use the public website [here](https://mnemonic-private-key-extractor.vercel.app/)